 Swimming shorts are permitted in the pools but may not cover the knee.
 Swimming suits should also not be too small – no g-strings or topless for women.
 Swimming caps are allowed (and optional) but long hair must be bound tight.
 Other caps and shirts are not allowed inside the pools.
 Only bare feet are allowed once past the lockers.

-Towels and bathrobes are sold in the shop (expensive) and not available for rent.
+Towels and bathrobes are sold in the shop (expensive) and are not available for rent.

 Transportation to Les Bains de Lavey